rafael-santiago/tulip/doc/CODESTYLE.md

 You should write tests.
 However, try not be so pedantic.
 It is boring.
 For the tests writing [cutest](https://github.com/rafael-santiago/cutest) is being used.

 If you are a little bit [fop](https://github.com/rafael-santiago/tulip/blob/master/etc/the-macaroni.jpg) maybe you can faint when see that all tests are being written inside ``tests/main.c``.
 However, this is good to find and correct the issues without getting bored.
-Another thing: this is not about to write a ``Software Odyssey`` (by the way, I have never seen one reflecting the Homer's Genius, however, commonly I find several reflecting the Homer Simpson's stupidity).
+Another thing: this is not about writing a ``Software Odyssey`` (by the way, I have never seen one reflecting the Homer's Genius, however, commonly I find several reflecting the Homer Simpson's stupidity).
 Here the goal is to make a ``simple-sharp-useful-non-bloated-software``.
 Maybe you should visit the site [suckless.org](http://suckless.org).

 ## Code constructions